Should I publish negative results, or does this ruin my career?

 After many years of struggling with this question, I came to the conclusion that it is *not* the task of young scientists to publish negative research outcomes – in the current system.

-They still have to pursue their career and – as explained above – publishing negative results may have quite negative effects on their careers.
+They still have to pursue their career, and – as explained above – publishing negative results may negatively affect their careers.

 Controversial advice: Leave it to the old guys!